 I started talk therapy very soon after I was misdiagnosed with schizophrenia at 18 because doing so was one of the conditions of the university I was on leave from.
 I have had ongoing relationships with seven therapists (four of them psychiatrists) for about 30 of the past 35 years.
 (This in addition to the at least ten psychiatrists I’ve consulted at least once since I was diagnosed.)

 Since about 2005 I have had the privilege of a psychotherapy relationship with a medical doctor who specializes exclusively in psychotherapy.
 Paul is not a psychiatrist, though he will prescribe medication within parameters set by a psychiatrist.
-Until COVID, we met weekly for 50 – 60 minutes.
+Until COVID, we met weekly, face-to-face, for 50 – 60 minutes.

 When I first started seeing Paul I had significant attachment issues, despite having already been in therapy for about fifteen years.
 I did at least have an understanding of what childhood events had created these problems for me.
 I also had a much more unstable sense of self than I was initially aware of.
 Shame and fear played large emotional roles though I wasn’t necessarily very aware of either.

 As Paul and I worked on my attachment issues, some key milestones were reached.
 Relationship behaviours that had been common receded and eventually disappeared.
 I lucked into new relationships that allowed for significant re-patterning of my attachment responses.
 I learned how to notice and experience my emotions and recognize that even unpleasant ones (and my dissociative responses to them) were telling me something useful.
 I gained more control over my responses to anger.